viamrobotics/docs/docs/configure/agent.md

 ![Machine setup alert in a newly created machine](/installation/setup-part.png)

-Click **View setup instructions** to open the setup instructions.Then navigate to the machine part's setup and follow the instructions to install `viam server` with `viam-agent`.
+Click **View setup instructions** to open the setup instructions.
+Then navigate to the machine part's setup and follow the instructions to install `viam server` with `viam-agent`.

 The command will be of the following form: